 Utah Driver’s License - International students holding a valid international driver’s license, or a license from a foreign country are allowed to continue using their license for 6 months after entering the United States.
 During this time, students should carry a print-out of their I-94 card showing their date of entry.
 During this 6 month period, students should seek to obtain a Utah driver’s license.
 For instructions on this process, visit: Obtaining A Utah Driver’s License

 Whether renting an on- or off-campus apartment, students will need to sign a contract with the landlord (apartment owner).
 This contract describes what is acceptable and what is not, and it will also determine how long a student will rent the apartment.
-For information about what is commonly included in a rental contract, read our Rental Contract Summary (PDF)

 In addition to signing a contract, students will also need to pay a deposit.
 This deposit ranges in amount, and is used to cover costs associated with any damage done to the apartment.
 This deposit is refundable, but to receive your funds, students will need to ensure their apartment is clean and free from damage at the end of the contract.